vgreg/MeatPy/docs/itch50_parser_writer.md

 ### Features

+- **Natural interface**: Pass file path to constructor and iterate directly
 - **Generator interface**: Use `for` loops to iterate through messages
 - **Automatic compression detection**: Supports gzip, bzip2, xz, and zip files
 - **Message filtering**: Filter by message types and symbols